maxbrenner-ai/Reinforcement-Learning-Papers-Notes/README.md

 - This is a alg/model that is used to process images (classification or even video game playing can be applied)
 - It makes it so the size of the images in the env are independent of the number of params and computation time needed which is different from a CNN that linearly increases in params with size of images
-- aka it's supposed to decrease computation time compared to using a CNN to process the whole image
+- i.e. it's supposed to decrease computation time compared to using a CNN to process the whole image
 - Also it helps with cluttered images because it can learn to focus on important parts
 - RAM uses an RNN to process an image (RNN because it only sees part of the image at a time therefore it is a POMDP)
 - Every step the output of the RNN is which location to process next and some action (action is dependent on the